pepe57/OpenGateLLM/docs/iam.md

 > **❗️Note**<br>
 > `CREATE_USER` permission allows to create tokens for other users with `user` field in the request body of POST `/v1/admin/tokens`.
 These tokens are not subject to the `max_token_expiration_days` limit set in the auth section of the configuration file.

+### Refreshing tokens (refresh_token)

+There is a helper called `refresh_token` used by the Playground (Streamlit front-end) to renew a token with a given name for a user.
+The behavior is:

+- Inputs: `user_id`, `name` (token name), and optional `days` (validity of the new token, default 1 day).
+- Operation sequence:
+  1. Find any existing tokens for the given `user_id` and `name` and collect their ids.
+  2. Create a brand new token using the same `name` and the computed `expires_at` (based on `days`).
+Internally this calls `create_token`, which returns the new `token_id` and the full encoded app token (the secret string the client will use).
+  3. Update any existing `Usage` records that referenced the old token ids to point to the new `token_id` so usage history remains consistent.
+  4. Delete the old tokens that matched the `user_id` and `name` (the newly created token is kept).
+  5. Commit the changes and return the `new_token_id` and the full new app token.

+Notes and implications:
+- The new token returned by `refresh_token` is the real API key (encoded with the master key); the value stored in the database is a masked preview (for example: `sk-XXXXXXXX...YYYYYYYY`) so the full secret is only available once when created.
+- `refresh_token` is convenient for the Playground: it replaces any existing token with the same name, migrates usage references, and provides the client with a new secret to use in subsequent requests.
+- Because `refresh_token` ultimately uses `create_token`, the `max_token_expiration_days` configuration (if set) applies when the token is created.

+Where it's used in the app

+- `/v1/auth/login` (Playground login): the `/v1/auth/login` endpoint calls `refresh_token` after verifying the user's credentials.
+This returns a fresh playground API key to the client so the UI can immediately use it for authenticated requests.
+- ProConnect OAuth2 callback (`/v1/auth/callback`): the ProConnect flow also calls `refresh_token` after exchanging the OAuth2 code and creating/finding the corresponding user.
+The callback then issues the new token back to the browser (usually via an encrypted redirect) so the user is logged into the Playground after OAuth login.

+Because both the explicit Playground login and the ProConnect callback call `refresh_token`, a new playground token is generated and returned on each successful authentication.
+Old tokens with the same name are removed (and their usage references migrated), so the Playground always receives a single fresh token for the `playground` name after login.